phylotastic/phylotastic/README.md

 As of 2015, NSF has funded a project to develop a production version of the system.
 This is the main repository for the core functionality.

-## code repositories
+## resources

-The active code repositories are in the github phylotastic organization.
-Stale repositories (mostly from hackathons) are in the phylotastic-legacy organization.
+* active code repos are in the github [phylotastic organization](http://github.com/phylotastic)
+* stale repos (mostly from hackathons) are in the [phylotastic-legacy organization](http://github.com/phylotastic-legacy).
+We have a google doc with [meeting notes](https://docs.google.com/document/d/1mgal-qCKOlGGrHC0EsEve2KzxP_LCy_q2Y2_ytOeM6c).

 ## get involved